Presidency of Gustavo Petro: Energy

-On 28 October, during his visit to the municipality of Bosconia, César Petro declared this measure a state of National Emergency in order to allocate the economic resources that remain from this year's budget to face emergencies immediately, according to Petro.

-"Cesar lives a paradox that focuses on the climate crisis, I said it in my electoral campaign, here you suffer but this region also produces the chemicals that generate this pollution: coal".
+On 28 October, during his visit to the municipality of Bosconia, César Petro declared a state of National Emergency to allocate the economic resources that remained from the year's budget to face emergencies.
+"César lives a paradox that focuses on the climate crisis.
+I said it in my electoral campaign; here you suffer, but this region also produces the chemicals that generate this pollution: coal".